-9. The principal source of income for Pitcairn's public economy had traditionally been the sale of stamps.
+9. The principal source of income for the public economy had traditionally been the sale of stamps.
 Owing largely to a downturn in the stamp market, however, the island now receives budgetary assistance from the Department for International Development.
 A scaled-down stamp trade continues nonetheless, with six or seven new stamp issues released each year.
-Pitcairn coins (New Zealand mint) are another collectors' item and include a number of new designs expected for release in 2014.
+Pitcairn coins (New Zealand mint) are another collectors' item.
 Revenue is also generated from landing fees for tourist arrivals.
+10. The Territory's income is also supplemented by the sale of Internet domain names.
+Internet users worldwide can acquire a ".pn" suffix that is permanently awarded to Pitcairn for, according to the territorial Government, a fee of US\$ 100 per year or US\$ 10 per month.
+Also available for purchase are the subdomains ".co.pn", ".net.pn" and ".org.pn", which cost US\$ 50 per year.